5 Top Tips for Creating Business Card Designs

-In addition to a wealth of business card tips, this graphic reveals that there are three primary ways to give your card texture.
+In addition to a wealth of tips on creating business card designs, this graphic reveals that there are three primary ways to give your card texture.

 One is to change up the paper stock when creating your business card designs.

 A thick stock or a crisp finish makes your card look more creative.

 It also sends the message that you are willing to invest in your marketing and your clients.

 Recycled or linen papers are also good options because they have rougher textures that customers will not expect.

 You can also create texture with particular imprint methods.

 Your printer can help you decide if embossing, foil stamping, or letterpress printing is right for your design.

 The third and final way is to ditch the paper entirely and go for an entirely new manufacturing material.

 People have made their cards out of things as crazy as:

 3 – Shape

 The shape can refer to the form of the logo or image you print on your card—or it can refer to the shape of the card itself.

 Custom die-cuts let you make the card look like literally any object you want.

 You can use them to create a mini product replica, which will remind prospects exactly what you do.

 Some printers will even help you make 3D business cards if you pay the right price.

 Lego, for instance, invested in little Lego people that look like its execs and bear their contact info.

 Of course, multiple custom dies are going to cost a bit more than regular ones.

 If you want to save money, it may be a good idea to stick with a simpler geometric shape.

 Shapes are similar to colours in that each one has its own unique set of psychological associations.

 Circles, for instance, are considered in a friendly way because they do not have the sharp edges that many other shapes have.